 The faculty and administration of the UPMC Jameson School of Nursing assume the responsibility for contributing to and improving the profession of nursing and nursing practice.
 Commitment to nursing implies responsibility and service to others.
 Nurses are concerned about how they are perceived by others and are self-directed in the pursuit of personal and professional growth.
 Therefore, students share the responsibility with faculty and administration to develop a climate conducive to learning by:

 Orientation is an essential component for success in the nursing program.
-Orientation consists of two programs that are held annually.
-The purpose of orientation is to inform students of their rights and responsibilities during the nursing program, to assist in understanding the demands of a nursing program, and to illuminate faculty expectations.
-Attendance at both orientation programs is mandatory for new students.
+The purpose of orientation is to inform student of their rights and responsibilities during the nursing program, to assist in understanding the demands of a nursing program, and to illuminate faculty expectations.
+Attendance at the annual orientation program is mandatory for new students.

 Students are expected to make a full-time commitment to the nursing program.
 This commitment involved attending scheduled classes, clinical experiences, and taking full advantage of all learning opportunities.